riandannyraka/project-hark/core/chapter-map-revised-v2.md

 - Fighting style: Unorthodox Path (Joel's teaching + survival-honed).
 No magic in any written chapter.
 - Light mutation: has been dormant since the forest escape at age 10 — he has used environmental draws sparsely in extremis for years but *never* his innate Light, which burned out his reservoir on the night of Lea's death and has never fully recovered.

+**Chapter 7 annotation — the detour seed (canon-grounded):**

+The written text of Ch.7 contains two facts that together mandate the Dominion detour, though neither is made explicit in the v1/v2 chapter map:

+*Fact 1:* Elias reads Hark's debt and says: *"The Order fears you more than they fear her."* This is not praise.
+It is an assessment that Hark is a **known and flagged entity** in the Order's ledger — a collected mage who escaped, killed two agents, and has been operating in their territory for two decades.
+He is more legible to them than Renne is.
+An Insensitive is invisible to magical scans; a mage with frost-scar debt at the Light mutation is not.
+He cannot be Afflicted, but he can be *physically followed*.

+*Fact 2:* Elias tells him the **eastern path is clear** — meaning the road network, not the safehouse itself.
+Five Order teams are active in the Confederacy.
+Going directly east to Renne with any possibility of a tail means leading the hunt to her door.

+**Conclusion in Hark's FID:** He has her location.
+He cannot use it yet.
+He has to become invisible first — go somewhere no tail would follow (the Dominion is desert, Order-light, and opposite to everything he's supposed to want), burn anyone who might be watching, and only turn back when the pattern is clean.
+This is the Pragmatic Retreat.
+This is what Joel taught him. *"Run a losing fight.
+Come back later with more friends."* In this case, the friend he comes back with is the absence of a tail.

+He will not name the second reason, which is that "two days east" has been folded in his coat for a week and he hasn't moved toward it yet and the rules don't have a word for that particular stillness.

 ---

 ## PART TWO: CLOSING THE NET (Chapters 10–20)